Khoury-srg/ViperBench/README.md

 The history will be stored in the folder `/tmp/viper` by default.
 You may customize it in `config.yaml` by setting `COBRA_FD`.

-You can specify workload parameters in the config file `config.yaml`.

 <a name='config' /> Viper bench configuration
 ---